Sensex Rallies 1,500 Points, Trump's Tariff Relief Hint Boosts Auto Stocks

 The steady rise in global equities follows a week of a rollercoaster ride that left investors poorer by trillions of dollars.

-Trump's possible compromise over auto tariffs provided a breather to Asian equities.
-His new taxes on the import of technological and pharmaceutical products, however, sustained the uncertainty in equity markets, dampening the impact of an auto surge.
+Trump's possible compromise over auto tariffs provided a breather to Asian equities too.
+Tokyo and Seoul markets rallied with Japanese automakers Toyota, Mazda, and Nissan posting huge gains.
+Trump's new taxes on the import of technological and pharmaceutical products, however, sustained the uncertainty in equity markets, dampening the impact of an auto surge.

 Track Latest News Live on NDTV.com and get news updates from India and around the world